17 October 2017

 Some say that in an era of Big Data, the traditional ways of establishing the legitimacy of statements is no longer relevant.

-The event will also feature the following University of Exeter researchers who will speak about their experiences of Big Data and data quality:
+The event also featured the following University of Exeter researchers who will speak about their experiences of Big Data and data quality:

 - Professor Sabina Leonelli, Egenis